alexander-stant/Google-Data-Analytics-Case-Study/README.md

 ## Act
 Using this information, marketing strategies with the purpose of influencing casual riders to become members are created.

   __1. Reward Point System__
-  A reward system where members can earn points for rides, and then use their points to   get discounted membership prices or free rides.
-Creates an incentive to ride more and   stay loyal to one company.
+   Casual riders ride for longer periods of time, by offering to reward points for riding longer than X amount of minutes they can then redeem these points to reduce the cost of an annual or seasonal membership.
+This will create an incentive for casual riders to ride for longer and then have points to use towards more rides in the future.
+This can also be applied to annual members as a chance for them to reduce anuual fees if they ride over a certain amount of time.

   __2. Seasonal Memberships__
-  Offering special discounts during peak days of the week or months of the year to
-  encourage those using it during these times to sign up.
+  Offering special discounts during peak days of the week or months of the year to   encourage those using it during these times to sign up.
 Example: lowering membership cost during summer months.

   __3. Social Media__
-  Exploiting social media platforms to share testimonials and create content to
-  encourage casual riders to become members.
-Highlighting the benefits for casual riders, and adding the benefits of saving money on gas or public transportation, can influence casual users to want to get the membership.
+  Exploiting social media platforms to share testimonials and create content to  encourage casual riders to become members.
+Highlighting the benefits for annual members, and adding the benefits of saving money on gas or public transportation, can influence casual users to want to get the membership.

   __4. Membership Offers__
   Offering more than an annual membership.
-Monthly or weekly memberships, priced correctly, can influence casual riders to sign up for longer than a day.
+Monthly or weekly memberships can influence casual riders to sign up for longer than a day.
 This can be beneficial for those looking to ride in the spring and summer months without committing to the whole year.

 ## Conclusion
 The analysis of Cyclistic's trip data creates important insights into the behavior of Cyclistic users.
 Strategies can now be applied to actively convert casual riders to becoming potential members.